 This change in electrical charge then triggers an electrical impulse that travels down the neuron's axon and releases neurotransmitters at the synapse, which then bind to the receptors of the next neuron, continuing the transmission of the signal.

-Neurotransmitters, such as dopamine, serotonin, and acetylcholine, play a significant role in the generation and transmission of these electrical impulses.
-They act as chemical messengers that facilitate communication between neurons, influencing mood, behavior, and cognition.
+Neurotransmitters, such as dopamine, serotonin, and acetylcholine, play a significant role in generating and transmitting these electrical impulses.
+They act as chemical messengers that facilitate communication between neurons, influencing mood, behaviour, and cognition.

 Visual Cortex and Sensory Receptors

-The experimental design plays a crucial role in manipulating attentional and grouping processes to influence competition within the visual cortex.
+Experimental design is essential in manipulating attentional and grouping processes to influence competition within the visual cortex.
 Visual stimuli are carefully selected and presented in a controlled manner to evoke specific responses from the sensory receptors in the visual cortex.

 Stronger grouping and focused attention can reduce competition, while weaker grouping and divided attention can increase competition within the visual cortex.
 Overall, the experimental design, visual stimuli, attentional processes, and grouping effects collectively influence competition within the visual cortex.